mwb249/taxparcel-geoenrich/README.md

 cd C:\Program Files\ArcGIS\Pro\bin\Python\Scripts
 ```

 Use conda to clone the default Python environment, giving it a new name.
+Again, this command will be different
+depending on an ArcGIS Pro or Server installation.

 ArcGIS Server
 ```bash